RMTariant/OCT_MC/README.md

 cont_exist: Determines if a photon will split and continue moving?
 0=no and 1=yes
 first_bias_done: Determines if a scaterred bias has occured yet =1 or not =0
 temp: Temporary variable used to calculate part of an equation in order tos shorten it.
-costheta_B: Random result of cos(theta_B). theta_B is the random bias axial angle between the detector and scattered direction
+theta_B: Random result of cos(theta_B). theta_B is the random bias axial angle between the detector and scattered direction
 sintheta_B: Random result of sin(theta_B). theta_B is the random bias axial angle between the detector and scattered direction
 psi: Random psi angle determining the lateral direction
 cospsi: cos(psi)